AdrianKriger/eo_for_LandCover/README.md

 There are possibly easier methods and more efficient workflows to achieve the same result.
 A very cool example built with Google Cloud Platform can be found [here](http://jpbouchet.com/work/landcover-on-demand/).

 This example was created to familiarize myself with creating a land cover map.
-It first works through the Machine Learning workflow on the [eo-learn](https://eo-learn.readthedocs.io/en/latest/examples.htmlIt) site and then does the same with the [fastai](https://github.com/sentinel-hub/eo-learn/tree/master/examples/land-cover-fastai) Deep Learning example.
+It first works through the Machine Learning workflow on the [eo-learn](https://eo-learn.readthedocs.io/en/latest/examples.htmlIt) site and then does the same with the [fastai](https://github.com/sentinel-hub/eo-learn/tree/master/examples/land-cover-fastai) Deep Learning method.
 It does so with an extremely small area.
 One satellite image.

 ### Data